 Incident Management Teams will be ordered by type using an Overhead Group Request in IROC.
+The following standards apply to all wildfire incident assignments.
+Assignments to other incidents, such as all-hazard response, may not adhere to these standards.

 NMAC Management of IMTs